sprk2012/sprk2012-cflt/README.md

 * Every talk is exactly 5 minute long.
 * Lightning talks will be held on Saturday, September 15.
-* Lightning talk speakers need to [buy a ticket for Sapporo RubyKaigi 2012][ticket], unlike full-presentation speakers.
-Even if normal tickets are sold out, accepted lightning talk speakers will be able to purchase tickets.
+* __Lightning talk speakers need to [have a ticket for Sapporo RubyKaigi 2012][ticket], unlike full-presentation speakers.
+If you don't have a ticket for you, you cannot submit the proposal.__
 * Write lightning talks proposals as a [YAML][yaml] document.
 Please check if the file is valid before submitting. ```ruby -ryaml -rpp -e "pp YAML.load_file('proposal.yml')"``` will help you (and us).

 For the comment in the pull request, write whatever you would like.